 Learn the method: How To Freeze & Reheat Dinner Rolls

 Of course you can’t toss a salad together today for Thanksgiving, but there are plenty of other things to take care of.
 Make the dressings (but add any fresh ingredients like garlic or herbs at the last minute), cut up bread and freeze it for croutons, or toast or candy the nuts.

-There are so many ways pies can be tackled ahead of time: freeze pie crust discs, actually roll out the crusts and then freeze right in the pie dish, or completely freeze a whole unbaked pie!
-The added bonus is that freezing sets the crust so it will be less likely to bake up soggy and tough.
-Don't forget that you can also make and freeze streusel topping, and any homemade extracts you want to flavor your pie with should be made now.
+There are so many ways pies can be tackled ahead of time: Freeze pie crust discs, actually roll out the crusts and then freeze right in the pie dish, or completely freeze a whole unbaked pie!
+The bonus is that freezing sets the crust so it will be less likely to bake up soggy and tough.
+Also, don’t forget that you can also make and freeze streusel topping.

 Finally, cocktail hour and post-dinner drinks should not be neglected.
 Make your simple syrup now or take it one step further and infuse it with warm winter spices.
 Or throw a few cinnamon sticks or cloves in a bottle of bourbon or aged rum to spice things up!